baizman-design/baizman-design-mu/README.md

 The plugin can forcibly disable other plugins.
 This is useful for plugins that should only be run in a production environment, such as backup, firewall, and caching plugins.

 To disable a plugin, add a slug, one per line, to a file named `.baizman-design-mu-disabled-plugins` in the root directory of your WordPress instance.

+## auto-login

+Visit https://yourdomain.test/?auto=user@domain.com, where "user@domain.com" is an email address that corresponds to an account.